 -

-Use the stair-step protocol.
-10-20% reductions, 20-30 conversions between adjustments, 20% max budget increases.
+Stair-step everything.
+10-20% CPA reductions.
+20-30 conversions between adjustments.
+20% max budget increases.
+Patience is the strategy.

 -